AdobeDocs/experience-platform.en/help/destinations/destination-sdk/functionality/destination-configuration/schema-configuration.md

 Experience Platform uses schemas to describe the structure of data in a consistent and reusable way.
 When data is ingested into Platform, it is structured according to an XDM schema.
 For more information on the schema composition model, including design principles and best practices, see the [basics of schema composition](../../../../xdm/schema/composition.md).

 When building a destination with Destination SDK, you can define your own partner schema to be used by your destination platform.
-This gives users the ability to map identity namespaces or profile attributes from Platform to specific fields that your destination platform recognizes, all within the Platform UI.
+This gives users the ability to map profile attributes from Platform to specific fields that your destination platform recognizes, all within the Platform UI.

 When configuring the partner schema for your destination, you can fine tune the field mapping supported by your destination platform, such as: